hindu-comm/weblogs/manasataramgini/2017/12/2017-12-06_of-lives-of-men-of-times-of-men-iii.md

 transformed into a Kriegstaat, that seems to have drawn people away from these specialized guilds.
 That is where the English won.
-They could still maintain a large body of seemingly ‘useless’ knowledge-producers, like a Darwin and a Maxwell, for each of whom there were lesser tinkerers who could ultimately supply key technological innovations to the system that kept edge on the English war-machine.
+They could still maintain a large body of seemingly ‘useless’ knowledge-producers, like a Darwin and a Maxwell, foreach of whom there were lesser tinkerers who could ultimately supply key technological innovations to the system that kept edge on the English war-machine.
 The success of this type of specialization in nature is simply evident in the world